KRVPerera/sense/docs/SERVER.md

      ```

      This allows incoming TCP traffic on port 3000 from any IPv4 address.

-    - Note for Testing:
+> [!CAUTION]
-    For testing purposes, all IPv4 addresses are allowed (0.0.0.0/0).
+> Note for Testing: For testing purposes, all IPv4 addresses are allowed (0.0.0.0/0).
 In a production environment, consider limiting access by applying a range of IPs.

 ## Setting Up Grafana and InfluxDB

 1. **Install InfluxDB and Grafana**